High-dimensional Change-point Detection Using Generalized Homogeneity Metrics: Numerical studies

+Although our methodology is designed for an i.i.d. sequence of observations, the results from Examples \ref{eg0}.2 and \ref{eg2}.2 indicate that both KDist and KDist-MI perform reasonably well even in the presence of relatively weak conditional heteroskedasticity (ARCH/GARCH) and temporal dependence.
+In contrast, the method proposed by \cite{avanesov} (AB) does not perform well in Examples \ref{eg1}.1-\ref{eg1}.2, where there is a change in the mean while the covariance structure remains unchanged.
+Additionally, we note that KCPD* fails when \(n=100\) and \(p=200\) in Example \ref{eg1}.

-Most interestingly, when there is a change in distribution among the sequence of the high-dimensional observations beyond the first two moments, our method performs way better than any of the other competitors in terms of accurately estimating the single change-point location.
-That it clearly beats the E-Divisive procedure, is quite expected as the Euclidean energy distance fails to capture any in-homogeneity between two high-dimensional distributions beyond the first two moments.
-Our results indicate that although the methods proposed by Chen and Zhang\,(2015) and Chu and Chen\,(2019) are effective for location and scale alternatives, they perform poorly in detecting changes in higher order moments and are outperformed by our method.
+Most interestingly, when changes occur in the distribution beyond the first two moments (Example \ref{eg2}), our method significantly outperforms the competitors.
+Both KDist and KDist-MI maintain ARI scores above 0.96 across these challenging scenarios (including tail and copula changes).
+Intuitively, the E-Divisive procedure (MJ) has low detection power here, as the Euclidean energy distance fails to capture inhomogeneity between two high-dimensional distributions beyond the first two moments.
+Similarly, while the graph-based methods of \cite{CZ} (CZ) and \cite{CC} (CC) are effective for location and scale alternatives, they are ineffective in detecting changes in higher-order moments.
+The performances of KCPD and KCPD* are also lacking in this scenario, likely due to the ineffectiveness of the standard Gaussian kernel in detecting complex distributional changes in high dimensions.
+Notably, KDist-MI performs nearly identically to KDist across all alternatives, demonstrating that the gain in theoretical invariance comes with minimal loss of statistical power.